ibm-cloud-docs/netezza/security/architecture-workload-isolation.md

 # Learning about {{site.data.keyword.netezza_short}} architecture and workload isolation
 {: #compute-isolation}

 {{site.data.keyword.netezza_full}} uses a multi-tenant-in-a-cluster isolation model.

-The model uses a separate OpenShift namespace for each customer and each instance.
+For Azure, the model uses a separate OpenShift namespace for each customer and each instance.
+For AWS, the model uses EKS (an AWS-managed Kubernetes platform) for each customer and each instance.
 {: shortdesc}

 ## {{site.data.keyword.netezza_short}} architecture